-HR 23 would benefit agricultural water users at the cost of significant damage to California salmon populations.
+HR 23 would likely benefit agricultural water users at to the eost detriment of significant damage to California salmon populations.
 It would override Endangered Species Act (ESA) protections for salmon, steelhead, and other species in the Bay-Delta in order to allow increased pumping from the Delta.
-These ESA protections also protect non-listed salmon species, which are a primary source of healthy sport, commercial, and tribal fisheries from Central California to Northern Oregon.
+These ESA protections also protect non-listed salmon species, which are a primary source of healthy sport recreational, commercial, and tribal fisheries from Central California to Northern Oregon.

 The bill includes measures that override California water law, reduce or eliminate review of water storage projects, blur the distinctions between hatchery and wild stocks, and threaten tribal fisheries in the Trinity and Klamath rivers.
-The Pacific Council is extremely concerned that this bill would decimate both salmon stocks and the West Coast sport and commercial fisheries that depend on them.
+The Pacific Council is extremely concerned that this bill would decimate harm both salmon stocks and the West Coast sport and commercial fisheries that depend on them.

-The bill is complex, so we focus here on nine provisions that are particularly concerning regarding Council-managed anadromous fish.
+The bill is complex, so we focus here on nine provisions that are particularly concerning us regarding Council-managed anadromous fish.